DonnaAnnIssac/dialogue-js/README.md

-# reddit-clone-js
+# dialogue-js

-A clone of Reddit API using Node.js, Express.js and MongoDB
+API for web content rating and discussion website using Node.js, Express.js and MongoDB